 WHAT IS A PATENT?

-A patent is an intellectual property right.
-It issued by IP Australia (Intellectual Property Australia) an instrument of the (Australian) Federal Government.
+A patent is an intellectual property right issued by IP Australia (Intellectual Property Australia) an instrument of the (Australian) Federal Government.
 It can be legally enforced and gives you exclusive rights to your invention in Australia.
-You can get patent protection overseas as well.”
+You can obtain patent protection overseas as well.”

 A patent gives a benefit to an inventor and a benefit to the public and thus: